Walking into Clarksdale: Background and recording

-Following their successful No Quarter tour and subsequent live album release, Jimmy Page and Robert Plant began writing Walking into Clarksdale.
+Following their successful No Quarter tour and live album release, Jimmy Page and Robert Plant began writing Walking into Clarksdale.
 For the new record, Page and Plant pursued a more stripped-down sound, eschewing the heavy orchestration of their live performances in favor of a more traditional four-piece band.
 The initial demos for the album were written by Page on a Harmony H1260 Sovereign guitar, first used during the recording of Led Zeppelin III.

 The band met at RAK Studios in August 1997 where they recorded "Burning Up" and "Shining in the Light".
 Shortly after, the band left RAK for Abbey Road's EMI Number Two Studio, where they recorded the rest of the album over the course of 35 days in August and September.
 Page characterized the band's approach as "minimalistic", stating that the band wanted to avoid "embellishments for the sake of it" and that "every note was played in its place to mean something."

 The album was recorded and mixed by Steve Albini, known for producing Nirvana's final album In Utero.
 Plant reported he had long admired Albini's music and recording techniques.
 Each song was recorded in a single take, with the full band live in the studio, with the exception of guitar layering on the title track and string and keyboard overdubs on "Upon a Golden Horse" and "Most High".